-INDUSTRY OUTLOOK
+OUTLOOK

 The oil and gas exploration and production industry is highly competitive, is subject to significant volatility due to various market conditions and operations are highly dependent on oil prices and, to a lesser extent, NGL and natural gas prices.
-Oil prices increased significantly in 2022.
-During 2022, as compared to 2021, the average annual \$/Bbl of WTI crude increased to \$94.23 from \$67.91 and the average annual Brent price per barrel increased to \$98.83 from \$70.78.
+Oil prices decreased in 2023.
+In 2023, as compared to 2022, the average annual price per barrel of WTI crude decreased to \$77.64 from \$94.23, the average annual Brent price per barrel decreased to \$82.25 from \$98.83 and the average annual NYMEX natural gas price per mmcf decreased to \$2.94 from \$6.35.

 Oil prices will continue to be affected by: (i) global supply and demand, which are generally a function of global economic conditions, inventory levels, production or supply chain disruptions, technological advances, regional market conditions and the actions of OPEC, other significant producers and governments; (ii) transportation capacity, infrastructure constraints, and costs in producing areas; (iii) currency exchange rates and inflation rates; and (iv) the effect of changes in these variables on market perceptions.
-The ongoing global impact of the Russia-Ukraine war and whether the oil industry will be able to sustain a continued supply response have resulted in an increase in benchmark oil prices year-over-year.
-Occidental does not operate or own assets in either Russia or Ukraine.
-It is expected that the price of oil will be volatile for the foreseeable future given the current geopolitical risks, the ongoing global impact of the Russia-Ukraine war, the evolving macro-economic environment and supply activity (as a result of COVID-19) from OPEC and non-OPEC oil producing countries and the Biden Administration's releases from the US Strategic Petroleum Reserve.
+It is expected that the price of oil will be volatile for the foreseeable future given the current geopolitical risks, the ongoing global impact of the Russia-Ukraine war and conflicts in the Middle East, the evolving macro-economic environment and supply activity from OPEC and non-OPEC oil producing countries and the Biden Administration's releases from the U.S. Strategic Petroleum Reserve.
+Occidental does not operate or own assets in either Russia or Ukraine, or in the immediate vicinity of ongoing conflicts in the Middle East.